Invenietis/CK-ActivityMonitor/README.md

 The ActivityMonitor is more a **Storyteller**, than a regular Logger.

 We believe that more and more architectures, tools, programs will take this path because it's one of the mean to handle high complexity.
-MSBuild has this https://msbuildlog.com/, CI/CD interfaces starts to dislay toggled section around the execution steps, etc.
+MSBuild has this https://msbuildlog.com/, CI/CD interfaces starts to display toggled section around the execution steps, etc.

 ---